KTNS

-KTNS (1060 AM) is an American radio station broadcasting Regional Mexican music.
-Licensed to Oakhurst, California, the station serves the Fresno area.
+KTNS (1060 AM) is a radio station broadcasting Regional Mexican music.
+Licensed to Oakhurst, California, United States, the station serves the Fresno area.
 The station is owned by Lazer Media.

-KTNS used to be a 1,000 watt daytime only station on 1090 kHz.
+KTNS was a 1,000 watt daytime only station on 1090 kHz.
 In 2002, the owner purchased the license of a station on 1060 kHz in Chico, California, and turned it into the U.S. Federal Communications Commission.
 That cleared the way for KTNS to move there, operate with higher power, and stay on the air 24 hours a day.